 “Agreement” means these Terms of Service together with any Order and any policies referenced herein.

-"Fees" means all amounts payable by Customer for the Service, as specified in the Order or at checkout.
+“Fees” means all amounts payable by Customer for the Service, as specified in an Order or at checkout.

-"Order" means (a) an online subscription selection, or (b) a written ordering document signed by both parties, that identifies the subscription plan, Fees, and any additional terms.
+“Order” means (a) an online subscription selection, or (b) a written ordering document signed by both parties, identifying the subscription plan, Fees, and any additional terms.

 “Service” means Expanly’s proprietary software-as-a-service marketing-performance platform and related services.